 Ask your veterinarian about introducing a digestive supplement to your dog’s new food if you aren’t able to mix it with their old brand.
 Even if you can mix, this may still be a good idea for your Cane Corso puppy.

+Please be aware that adult dog supplements can be toxic to puppies.
+So, when we say consult a veterinarian, we mean it.
 It’s important that you monitor your dog closely any time you switch foods.
 If your dog develops digestive issues like diarrhea, vomiting or constipation when changing foods, consult a veterinarian as soon as possible.

 Cane Corso Puppy Diets